Do I have a claim?

 Generally, if blame is admitted quickly and your injuries are not serious (although we appreciate that any injury is serious for the person who is suffering), the claim may be dealt within 9-12 months.

-The reason why claims take a minimum of 9-12 months to resolve is that timescales are laid down by protocol for these types of claim, for example, insurers have 3 months to investigate claims after we write to them, medical reports (needed to assess compensation for injuries) can take months to obtain and, unfortunately, even when blame is admitted, many insurers make offers that are too low.
+The reason why claims take a minimum of 9-12 months to resolve is that timescales are laid down by Protocols for these types of claim, for example, insurers have up to 3 months to investigate claims after we write to them, medical reports (needed to assess compensation for injuries) can take months to obtain and, unfortunately, even when blame is admitted, many insurers make offers that are too low.

 If responsibility is denied and/or injuries are more serious, then the claim can take much longer.